How to keep fundraising safe and prosperous.

 Another way to make safe sales is to use a webstore.
 Students should only fundraise online under the supervision of an adult.
 They can work with their parents to register and invite friends and family to visit the website.
-The advantage to online selling is not being limited to a specific geographical area.
+The advantage of online selling is not being limited to a specific geographical area.

-Students also receive extra prize credit while the school makes the profit.
+Students also receive extra prize credit while the school makes a profit.
 The use of social media can help get the word out.
 Orders can be shipped directly to the buyer or the school.

 Safe fundraising is essential.
 To be successful, how sales are made is as important as making them.
 You'll help ensure their safety and success if you encourage students to work smart and hard.
 Here are 30 tips for a winning sales fundraiser.

 Are you looking for more fundraising tips and advice?
 Subscribe to our free monthly newsletter, where we share our expertise in school fundraising best practices and other helpful information.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.